-ESP and LTD guitars are from the same company, but they are two different product lines.
+ESP and LTD guitars come from the same company, but they are two different product lines.
 ESP is a Japanese company specializing in electric guitars for metal music.
-The company established a subsidiary line called LTD to sell more affordable versions of the standard ESP models.
+The company established a subsidiary line called LTD. This was to sell more affordable versions of the standard ESP models.

-Although the ESP and LTD models may appear identical, they can still feel completely different.
+The ESP and LTD models may appear identical, but they can still feel completely different.
 Players usually tell the difference through their finish, tonewoods, and hardware.

-Keep reading if you’re trying to figure out the exact differences between ESP and LTD!
+Keep reading if you’re trying to figure out the exact differences between the two lines!
 We’ll discuss ESP vs LTD guitars to help you decide which one best suits your style and budget.

-ESP, or Electric Sound Products, is a Japanese-owned guitar company based in North Hollywood, California.
+ESP, or Electric Sound Products, is a Japanese-owned guitar company.
+They are based in North Hollywood, California.
 The company started as a replacement parts store in Tokyo, Japan, in 1975.
-It was founded by Hisatake Shibuya, a Japanese entrepreneur who also owns Schecter Guitars.
+It was founded by Hisatake Shibuya, a Japanese entrepreneur.
+He also owns Schecter Guitars.

-Top-notch, customized guitars with sharp frets and slender necks have been ESP’s specialty for years.
-After ESP presented their initial line of guitars, bands including Slayer and Metallica began to express interest.
-The business relocated to the US in 1983, which helped it become known as one of the most significant guitar manufacturers in the world.
+Top-notch, customized guitars without sharp frets.
+And slender necks have been ESP’s specialty for years.
+After ESP presented their initial line of guitars, bands began to express interest.
+This included Slayer and Metallica!
+The business then relocated to the US in 1983.
+This helped it become known as one of the most significant guitar manufacturers in the world.

 ESP started a subsidiary line called LTD Guitars in 1996.
-ESP built these new guitars to give players with tight budgets the chance to play and own the renowned instruments at a significantly reduced cost.
-Most LTD guitars are simply less expensive versions of their ESP equivalents, while still being nearly identical.
+ESP built these new guitars for players with tight budgets.
+This gave them the chance to play and own these renowned instruments.
+And at a significantly reduced cost.
+Most LTD guitars are simply less expensive versions of their ESP equivalents.
+While still being nearly identical.

-Because the company used less expensive hardware and materials to construct LTD guitars than in the conventional ESP line, they are less expensive and more accessible.
+The company used less expensive hardware and materials to construct LTD guitars.
+At least when compared to the conventional ESP line.
+They are less expensive and more accessible as a result.
 Additionally, LTD guitars take a very distinct approach to manufacturing and assembly.

 ESP has high standards, but LTD guitars still strive to uphold them.
-There are still some common issues with budget guitars, such as fret buzz and uneven fret edges, particularly with LTD’s less expensive models.
-However, LTD guitars are typically ready to use right out of the box without any additional tinkering needed from the player.
+There are still some common issues with budget guitars.
+Such as fret buzz and uneven fret edges, particularly with LTD’s less expensive models.
+However, LTD guitars are typically ready to use right out of the box.
+All without any additional tinkering needed from the player.

 Check out our ESP vs Ibanez comparison here!